alxmglk/building-microservices-with-fsharp/slides/index.md

             }

 ***
-## Embrace the culture of automation
-* each microservice describes its own build/deploy pipeline
-    * Jenkins Pipeline + Blue Ocean plugins + Jenkinsfile
-* containerization and clusterization
-* dashboard for monitoring the microservices

-***
 ## Demo
 <img src="images/microservices-demo.png" style="background: transparent;"  />
 #### F# / .Net Core / Docker / vsdbg

 ***
 ## Conclusion
-* Microservices architecture solves a lot of problems but in the same time requires you to adopt a number of practices
+* Microservices architecture provides a lot of benefits but at the same time requires you to adopt a number of advanced practices
 * F# and functional paradigm work perfect for the microservices, especially in comparison to the object-oriented languages

 ***